Skip to main content

 G.I.
 Joe: Wrath of Cobra was developed by indie.io.

 G.I.
-Joe: Wrath of Cobra is a multiplayer game with local co-op support.
+Joe: Wrath of Cobra is a single player game with multiplayer and local co-op support.